 The problem is that most short-term vacation rental owners don’t invest the time or money necessary to optimize their own website either properly.
-As a result, they are forced to rely on other methods of vacation rental marketing, such as online travel agencies or listing sites.
+As a result, they are forced to rely on other methods of vacation rental marketing, such as Airbnb or Booking.com

-While there is nothing wrong with using these other methods, it should not be your only organic search traffic source.
+While there is nothing wrong with using these websites, it should not be your only booking source.
 The reality is that they are becoming less and less effective as more and more properties join the fray.

 Not to mention, they can be quite expensive.
 So why not put your money towards something that will produce results?

 Short-term rental SEO is one of the most cost-effective ways to market your vacation rental property managers.
 And if done correctly, it can be a powerful tool in your arsenal.

 How to Optimize Your Short-Term Rental Property for SEO

 Now that we’ve gone over why short-term rental SEO is so important, it’s time to get into the nitty-gritty of how actually to do it.

 There are several different methods you can use to optimize your website for the search engines.
 But before we get into that, there are a few things you need to do first.